Bad Moon: Cast

+Production

+Eric Red acquired the rights to Wayne Smith's novel Thor as Red felt it had all the elements needed for a great horror film.
+The werewolf effects were created by Steve Johnson and his company XFX.

 Reception

 Critical response

 Bad Moon received mostly negative reviews from critics upon its initial release.

 Mick LaSalle of the San Francisco Chronicle was highly critical of the film, panning the film's script, poor special effects, and unconvincing monster costume.
 Joe Leydon from Variety felt that the film was "too silly to be suspenseful, yet not quite awful enough or intentionally funny enough to qualify as camp", and criticized Hemingway's performance as being unconvincing.
 The Austin Chronicle's Marc Savlov gave the film one and a half out of five stars, highlighting the film's direction, unconvincing special effects and monster costume, and unbelievable characters.

+More positively, Kevin Thomas of The Los Angeles Times called the film "a straight-ahead horror picture with exceptionally well-written characters and well-directed actors."
+Chris Coffel of Bloody Disgusting said Bad Moon "succeeds with what you want in a trashy werewolf movie."

-Home Media
+Home media

-The film was released on DVD in a snap case on October 3, 2000.
-It was released for the first time on Blu-ray on July 19, 2016.
+The film was released on DVD on October 3, 2000. and on Blu-ray on July 19, 2016.